jacobvsdanniel/LORE/README.md

   - Extracts lemmas for the input knowledge graph
   - Creates a list of candidate high coverage, high precision lemmas to be used as relation tags
-  - Samples a set of relations for each candidate tags to aid manual inspection
+  - Samples a set of relations for each candidate tag to aid manual inspection

 ```
 python LORE.py --config_file examples/config_Key-Semantics_extraction.json